adsarwate/advising-notes/GraduateResearch.md

 * [http://www.raulpacheco.org/tag/project-planning/](http://www.raulpacheco.org/tag/project-planning/)

 Grad school is tricky: you are a student but you are also an employee.
 You might have a family.
 Work-life balance is very important, so try to make sure you are keeping that balance in mind and don't ignore things like diet, exercise, sleep, and fun/relaxation.
 For some people different times of day may be better for different types of work: writing is a lot easier in the morning for me.
-For some people having a regular schedule is important: one friend in grad school who was married maintained a strict 8 AM - 4 PM schedule, while another liked to come in late, take a long break in the middle of the day to work out at the gym, and then stayed in lab until 9 or 10 PM.
+For some people having a regular schedule is important: one friend in grad school maintained a strict 8 AM - 4 PM schedule, while another liked to come in late, take a long break in the middle of the day to work out at the gym, and then stayed in lab until 9 or 10 PM.
 Find what works for you.

 It's very easy to lose track of time!
 One thing that can be helpful is to spend a week where you log your time (maybe even in 15 minute intervals).
 In the US, lawyers charge for their time in 6 minute increments, but that seems too fine-grained.
 This type of self montioring once might help you identify where you are spending your time.
 Maybe you will see a pattern or habit you want to change or you can think of a way to organize your time differently.